 All of this is why I love what I do and one of the reasons that I suggest organisations make sure that women’s development is lead by somebody who a) has children and b) has a high pressure career as well

-Two of my daughters tweeted this week how proud they are of me and the third introduced me to her organisation a few weeks ago where her colleagues now say 'you must be so proud of your Mum'
+tweeted this week how proud they are of me and the third introduced me to her organisation a few weeks ago where her colleagues now say 'you must be so proud of your Mum'

 Don't give up.
 Fall down seven times and get up eight!

-As Stephen Covey taught me many years ago 'begin with the end in mind
+As Stephen Covey taught me many years ago 'begin with the end in mind'

-2 Comments:
+1 Comments:

 I have spent over 20 years researching women's leadership as well as living the life.
 I echo the statement is that it is not about leadership, it is about building a LIFE.
 My research tells me that the most successful women set personal priorities -- and realize these priorities will change depending onthe current situation and the stage of their life/career.
 It is about desining what works for YOU.